 - Hormone replacement therapy (HRT) must be done correctly — it is usually done incorrectly or not monitored adequately.
 Even ‘natural’ hormone replacement is half synthetic hormones.
 The predominant reason why menopausal women develop estrogen dominance is that they are being prescribed unopposed estrogen such as Premarin as part of their hormone replacement therapy (HRT) program.
 Despite decades of research clearly showing that HRT significantly increases breast cancer, millions of women worldwide are on unopposed estrogen for treatment of menopausal symptoms.

 - Avoid Progesterone creams made with paraben preservatives.
-This is a great progesterone cream.
+This is the line I recommend.

 - Drink only spring water.
 Learn why on my article What kind of water should I drink?

 - Get a water filter for your entire home to avoid bathing in and breathing in pollutants in our tap water.
 I use an undersink water filter to wash my vegetables and cook.
 I wrote about my favorite water filter in this article The Best Water Filter on the Market.

 - Use only naturally based perfumes made with pure essential oils.
 Most perfumes, like the ones at department stores, are petrochemically based and are carcinogenic.

 - Avoid drinking out of plastic cups and containers .
 Do not heat food or water with plastic in the microwave.
 Do not drink hot liquids in foam styrofoam cups or receptacles.
 Plastics leach estrogens into your food and drink.

 - Avoid bisphenol A (BPA) (a hardener for plastics) .
 This substance lines most food cans and baby formula cans.
 BPA is now replaced with BPS, a substance almost 20 times more toxic than BPA.
 The BPA free label is merely a false sense of security.
 For more info on plastics, see my article All Plastics are Bad for You.